bird00101011/clib/readme.txt

 This project uses two build tools, ninja and CMake, the former for building when the code is bug-free, and the latter for debugging bugs.

-ninja build: compile: 'ninja', test: 'tests.exe', clear: 'ninja -t clean'
+make build: compile: 'make', test: 'make test', clear: 'make clean'

 CMake build: After VSCode writes the CMakeLists.txt, press 'Ctrl + s' to automatically generate the build directory, and then use VS to open the .sln